dzxlai/bike_buyers_project/README.md

 <br/>

 <h3>Grouping/Clustering</h3>
-Lastly before our dataset is ready and complete, Lloking for features to group/cluster during exploratory data analysis helps to uncover patterns, relationships, and underlying structures within the data.
+Lastly before our dataset is ready and complete, looking for features to group/cluster during exploratory data analysis helps to uncover patterns, relationships, and underlying structures within the data.
-Being able to group similar data points in features allows you to erxplore and reveal hidden trends and guide more targeted analysis ultimately leading to better-informed decisions.
+Being able to group similar data points in features allows you to explore and reveal hidden trends and guide more targeted analysis ultimately leading to better-informed decisions.

 When considering this dataset, 3 particular groups came to mind:
 - Gender group
-  - For the gender no work is required here as the are already natrually distincting grouped apart, these being by <b>Male</b> and <b>Female</b>.
+  - For the gender no work is required here as the are already naturally distincting grouped apart, these being by <b>Male</b> and <b>Female</b>.
 - Income group
   - For the income group, I will look at the averages later, so there is also no need to form any new groups here.
 - Age group